Spatial Memory

 How do specific RNA modification pathways drive the formation and stability of cell maps underlying spatial memory?
 How is accuracy of spatial representation achieved?

-How is epitranscriptomics connected to the protein composition at subcellular locations?
+How is epitranscriptomics connected to the protein composition at subcellular compartments?
 What factors influence this process to achieve plasticity in gene expression?
 Does epitranscriptomic regulation collaborate with epigenetics in fine-tuning gene expression?

 What mutations/genetic variations exist in the human genome that affect our cognition by impacting RNA modification and regulation?
-Do we synthesize our entire RNA coding repertoire or rely on external sources such as microbiota?
+Do we synthesize our entire RNA coding repertoire on our own, or do we also rely on external sources such as microbiota?

 How does dynamic RNA modification assist immune responses and neuronal integrity in multiple sclerosis, ALS, or other neurodegenerative diseases?